FoxIO-LLC/ja4/technical_details/JA4.md

 The program needs to ignore GREASE values anywhere it sees them: (https://datatracker.ietf.org/doc/html/draft-davidben-tls-grease-01#page-5)

 ### QUIC and DTLS:
-“q”, "d" or “t”, denotes whether the hello packet is for QUIC, DTLS, or normal TLS.
+“q”, "d" or “t”, denotes whether the hello packet is for QUIC, DTLS, or normal TLS over TCP.

 https://en.wikipedia.org/wiki/QUIC
 QUIC is the protocol which the new HTTP/3 standard utilizes, encapsulating TLS 1.3 into UDP packets.
 As QUIC was developed by Google, if an organization heavily utilizes Google products, QUIC could make up half of their network traffic, so this is important to capture.